 The difference between Type II and III is the thickness of the resulting oxide layer.
-Type II anodizing, being the most commonly applied, has a layer with a thickness ranging between 1.8 to 25 nanometers.
-Type III anodizing, also known as hard anodizing and used where increased wear and corrosion resistance is desired, consists of oxide layers thicker than 25 nanometers.
+Type II anodizing, being the most commonly applied, has a layer with a thickness ranging between 1.8 to 25 micrometers.
+Type III anodizing, also known as hard anodizing and used where increased wear and corrosion resistance is desired, consists of oxide layers thicker than 25 micrometers.

 Should You Anodize Your Aluminum Extrusions?